EloquentOps/retool-ai-chat-plus/README.md

-Here are the wiring requirements to enable this feature.
-Use a Retool variable as a bridge and set it as the `submitWithPayload` parameter in the component.
+Just use a Retool variable as a bridge and set it as the `submitWithPayload` parameter in the component.
 Then, set that variable with a payload to feed the component at run-time.

 The variable must follow this schema: